MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 ## Configure sync app settings

-You can use a script to set the default values.
-Then configure the settings on macOS as follows:
+Configure the settings on macOS as follows:

-1. Define the settings you want to change by creating a .plist file with the values needed on the local computer.
+1. Define the settings you want to change by creating a .plist file with the values needed You can use a script to set the values.

 1. Quit the OneDrive app.

+1. Deploy the settings onto the local computer.

 1. Refresh the preferences cache.